subnetjoe/portfolio/README.md

 Currently working on the Ricardo's Mexican restaurant website.

-Next on the list is working with GSAP to animate images during scrolling and then implementing a reservation popup feature on the splash page.
+Next on the list is working with GSAP to animate images during scrolling.

 <h4>Projects finished:</h4>
 <ul><li><a href="https://warezcodes.com/GT500">2020 Ford Mustang Shelby GT500</a></li>